 “It works like magic.
 You don’t need a stylus.
 It’s far more accurate than any touch displays that’s ever been shipped.
 It ignores unintended touches.
 It’s super smart.
 You can do multi-finger gestures on it.
 And boy have we patented it.”

-So, consider your audience your customer and yourself a shopkeeper trying to convince them that your product is all they are looking for.
+So, one of the techniques from Top 10 Ways to Present Like the Master Presenter Steve Jobsconsider your audience your customer and yourself a shopkeeper trying to convince them that your product is all they are looking for.
 Tell what is great about your product that they need to get it anyhow because until you sell their benefits they aren’t going to be interested in your product.

-Before Jobs revealed the revolutionary iPhone, he sat back and reviewed the Apple’s history of 1984 when Apple launched Macintosh which eventually didn’t only changed Apple but the entire tech industry.
-Also, he didn’t forget to mention 2001 when Apple revolutionized the music experience by introducing iPod.
+Before Jobs revealed the revolutionary iPhone, he sat back and reviewed Apple’s history of 1984 when Apple launched Macintosh which eventually didn’t only change Apple but the entire tech industry.
+Also, he didn’t forget to mention 2001 when Apple revolutionized the music experience by introducing the iPod.

 No doubt telling stories have been the best mean of conversation; they are easy to remember and impactful in different ways and Jos was well aware of this.
 Therefore, before he announced the big picture, he would communicate with his audience through stories.
 But remember the stories his presentation and audience could relate to.
 Thus, tell impactful and relevant stories before you step into the big ocean.

 One thing great about Jobs presentation is it’s easy to remember simple, visual slides.
 When he first introduced iPhone as the revolutionary mobile phone, he not only stuck to the rule of three but also he used simple images of the three revolutionary products: an iPod with touch control, a mobile phone, and a breakthrough internet communicator.